favour-olumese/ECX_30DaysOfCode/README.md

 #### When in Rome

 ##### Task:
-* Write a function that takes an integer as input, and returns it's translation to Roman numerals.
+* Write a function that takes an integer as input, and returns its translation to Roman numerals.
 * Using the aforementioned function, write a program that takes user input and prints out their Roman numeral form.
 This program must include all necessary type checks or Exception handling